GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm-updates/index.md

 ### Chrome 117 (Sep 2023)

-- Idp Sign-In Status API is now supported on Android Chrome 117 as well.
-Learn more from [FedCM updates](/blog/fedcm-chrome-116-updates/#idp-signin-status).
+- Origin trial for Idp Sign-In Status API has started on Android Chrome 117 as well.
+Learn more from [FedCM updates: IdP Sign-In Status API, Login Hint, and more](/blog/fedcm-chrome-116-updates/#idp-signin-status).

 ### Chrome 116 (Aug 2023)